 - Warm agave and peanut or almond butter in a small saucepan over low heat.
 Stir and pour over oat mixture and then mix, breaking up the dates to disperse throughout.
 Use a spoon or your hands to thoroughly mix.

 - Transfer to an 8×8 dish or other small pan lined with plastic wrap or parchment paper so they lift out easily.
-(Or use 2/3 of a 9×13.)
+(Or use 2/3 of a 9×13 // as original recipe is written // adjust if altering batch size)

 - Cover with parchment or plastic wrap and press down with something flat, such as a book, to get them really packed tight.
 This will help them from being crumbly.
 Chill in the fridge or freezer for 15-20 minutes to harden.

-- Remove bars from dish and chop into 10 even bars.
+- Remove bars from dish and chop into 10 even bars (as original recipe is written // adjust if altering batch size).
 Store in an airtight container for up to a few days.
 I kept mine in the freezer to keep them extra fresh, but it isn’t necessary.

 *Adapted from my 5 ingredient granola bars